Zooming and scrolling in plots is easy and intuitive with Kst. The following sections explain the different zooming and scrolling modes.

 You can also scroll left or right in a plot by using the mouse wheel (if available).

-To quickly go forwards or backwards along the x axis, select Back 1 Screen or Advance 1 Screen from the Range menu.
+To quickly go forwards or backwards along the x axis, select or from the menu.
 The keyboard shortcuts, Ctrl+Left and Ctrl+Right respectively, can be used as well.

 When looking at two or more related plots (for example, two curves on separate plots both dependent on the same time vector), it can sometimes be useful to zoom or scroll the plots simultaneously.
 This is possible using Kst's tied zoom feature.
 To activate tied zoom, click the small square at the top-right corner of the plots you wish to tie together.
 The squares will change colour to indicate the plots are tied, as shown below.